bihe/mydms-go/README.md

 * [mydms-node](https://github.com/bihe/myDMS-node) - very early adventures in node.js
 * [mydms-java (dropwizard)](https://github.com/bihe/mydms-java/tree/dropwizard) - use dropwizard as the REST backend and documents were stored in Google Drive
-* [mydms-java (spring-boot)](https://github.com/bihe/mydms-java) - use spring-boot/kotlin as the REST backend and documents were stored in Google Drive
+* [mydms-java (spring-boot)](https://github.com/bihe/mydms-java) - use spring-boot/kotlin as the REST backend and documents were stored in AWS S3